-Saturated Edges occurs in situations where there is a distinct boundary between a light and a comparatively darker region of the photo.
+Saturated Edges occur in situations where there is a distinct boundary between a light and a comparatively darker region of the photo.
 They are not always noticeable on large screens.

 There are instances where there is a line separating the light and shadow areas.
 Alignment Algorithm might be the cause.
 It is important to point out that its occurrence is as a result of LR’s MEDIUM-deghosting not perceiving the area as problematic.
 This is also referred to as Shadow Edges.

-The last on the list is Blur Defect/Artefact.
+The last on the list of common problems, when you use photo merge in Lightroom, is Blur Defect/Artefact.
 In an attempt to test LR’s extremes, two images were used and compared between HIGH and MEDIUM settings.
 The result was then placed side by side for comparison.
 HIGH-deghosting was carried out on the one, and MEDIUM-de-ghosting on the other.

-If the sharpness-detail lost by the HDR algorithm is to be recovered, an app like Photoshop or Aurora HDR must be used to produce a high-quality HDR image.
+If the sharpness-detail lost by the HDR algorithm is to be recovered, an app like Photoshop must be used to produce a high-quality HDR image.